nestordemeure/nestordemeure.github.io/content/cooking/sweet/cakes/apple_cake.md

 images:
 ---

-This recipe is simple, surprisingly delicious, lets the apple shine through, and yet can be done with flavourless leftover apples.
+This recipe is simple, surprisingly delicious, lets the apple shine through, and yet can be done with flavorless leftover apples.

 ## Ingredients (one square cake pan):

 * 3 large apples
-* 2 teaspoon apple cider vinegar[^vinegar]
+* 2 teaspoons apple cider vinegar[^vinegar]
 * 115 grams of salted butter
 * 100 grams of white sugar
-* 2 teaspoon of *brown* sugar (about 30 grams)
+* 2 teaspoons of *brown* sugar (about 30 grams)
 * 2 large eggs
 * 1 large teaspoon vanilla extract[^vanilla]
 * 120 grams flour